pnp/blog/content/post/Power-Automate-Email-Multiple-SharePoint-Files/index.md

 2. They are then then asked to **\"Run Flow\"**

-3. An Adaptive Card is sent to them via the Microsoft Teams Flow Bot where the user can input the **Receipient Email** (with Regex Validation), **Subject**, **Body** and a Dynamic Picklist of all the other files in the chosen folder. 😃
+3. An Adaptive Card is sent to them via the Microsoft Teams Flow Bot where the user can input the **Recipient Email** (with Regex Validation), **Subject**, **Body** and a Dynamic Picklist of all the other files in the chosen folder. 😃

 4. Once the user clicks **\"Send\"** the flow will verify that they actually selected any attachments and if so, send the email with the selected attachments via email from the user's mailbox.